 Cathay prioritises the continuous development of its professionals and is dedicated to promoting a culture of ESG values within the organisation.
-To this end, Cathay has held regular training sessions with the front office teams of portfolio companies on a case-by-case basis, so they can carry out the Sustainable Investment Procedure properly and receive support from sustainability ambassadors when needed.
-Furthermore, a third party (We Don't Need Roads) conducted an ESG training session in March 2023.
-Cathay also conducted several trainings to ensure its teams' business ethics practices, listed below.
+To this end, Cathay has held training sessions with the front office teams of portfolio companies on a case-by-case basis, so they can carry out the Sustainable Investment Procedure properly and receive support from sustainability ambassadors when needed.
+In 2024, Cathay organised two training sessions focused on sustainable finance regulations.
+These sessions helped participants understand the present context and the increasing significance of ESG in the Venture Capital market and Cathay's approach to these challenges, as well as Cathay's ESG ambitions and upcoming initiatives.

+Cathay also conducted several trainings in order to ensure its teams' business ethics practices, listed below:

-- In November 2023, Cathay organised a training session to comply with the Autorité des Marchés Financiers (AMF) requirement to cover the LCB-FT (anti-money laundering and anti-terrorism financing law).
-This yearly training was conducted by a third party (Kroll). - Starting in 2024, a training on conflicts of interest and the development of a system for preventing and managing them is planned.
-It aims to: (i) understand Cathay 's obligations regarding the management of conflicts of interest; (ii) understand individual responsibilities; (iii) understand situations that can lead to conflicts of interest; (iv) identify conflicts of interest; and (v) know who to report conflicts of interest to and how to manage them.
-This training will be conducted by a third party (Kroll). - In May 2023, a cybersecurity and data phishing training was conducted by a third party (iTracing). - In January 2024, a training session on market abuse was conducted by Cathay's legal team for CCPE members, with presentations on the Market Abuse Directive (MAD) II directive and Market Abuse Regulation (MAR) as well as a presentation on market abuse prevention systems. - New employees of Cathay must complete a global Ethics and Compliance training program held by the Cathay Compliance team.
+- In 2024, a training on conflicts of interest and the development of a system for preventing and managing them took place.
+It aimed to: (i) understand Cathay 's obligations regarding the management of conflicts of interest; (ii) understand individual responsibilities; (iii) understand situations that can lead to conflicts of interest; (iv) identify conflicts of interest; and (v) know who to report conflicts of interest to and how to manage them.
+This training was conducted by a third party (Kroll). - In January 2024, a training session on market abuse was conducted by Cathay's legal team for CCPE members, with presentations on the Market Abuse Directive (MAD) II directive and Market Abuse Regulation (MAR) as well as a presentation on market abuse prevention systems. - New employees of Cathay must complete a global Ethics and Compliance training program held by the Cathay Compliance team.